duwcston/VSL-Translator/README.md

 ## Acknowledgements

 This project was developed as part of my thesis at International University, VNU-HCM, Vietnam focusing on assistive technology for the hearing impaired through computer vision and deep learning techniques.
+Give this repo a star if this is useful for you!